Jamboree (TV series)

-Jamboree was a British children's television programme that aired on CITV from 1998 until 2001.
+Jamboree is a British children's television programme that aired on CITV from 2 June 1998 until 24 May 2001.
 Jamboree was produced by Floella Benjamin Productions for XL Entertainment, a production company based in Chichester, United Kingdom.
 It was primarily aimed at its target audience of pre-school children.

 About the show

 Each episode starts with Benjamin introducing each character known as the "Bopkins".
 They could be seen making their beds before heading over to a personal computer.
 One of the characters would then put a compact disc into the disc drive.
 They would then take it in turns to choose an icon.
 A short segment would then be shown.
 Each episode would start and end on a segment called "Floella's house".